stefangweichinger/ansible-rclone/README.md

 [WARNING]: - stefangweichinger.rclone was NOT installed successfully: - sorry, stefangweichinger.rclone was not found on https://galaxy.ansible.com/api/
 ```

 Note that this module has undergone a name change.
 It was previously known as `stefangweichinger.rclone`, however Galaxy changed its naming methods.
-We are working on a change that will put move it back to this name for simplicity.
+I am  considering a change that will put move it back to this name for simplicity.
 Ansible Galaxy substitutes `-` to `_` and used to strip a prefix or `ansible`.
 For more information, see the [this issue](https://github.com/stefangweichinger/ansible-rclone/issues/48).

 ## Molecule Testing